nicodr97/MacroPy/README.md

   -cd CLASHES_DISTANCE, --clashes-distance CLASHES_DISTANCE
                         Maximum distance between atoms of two chains to consider that they have clashes between them (default:
-                        1.5)
+                        1.8)
   -nc NUMBER_CLASHES, --number-clashes NUMBER_CLASHES
-                        Maximum number of close atoms to consider that two chains are clashing (default: 10
+                        Maximum number of close atoms to consider that two chains are clashing (default: 20)

 ```

-For more details about MacroPy go to COMPLETAR
+For more details about MacroPy go to https://github.com/nicodr97/MacroPy/blob/master/doc/Report.pdf

 # Authors
 Nicolás Díaz Roussel